bird-house/birdhouse-docs/docs/source/installation.rst

 On the WPS client side we have:

-* :ref:`Phoenix <phoenix:installation>`: a Pyramid web application.
+* `Phoenix`_: a Pyramid web application.
-* :ref:`Birdy <birdy:installation>`: a simple WPS command line tool.
+* `Birdy`_: a simple WPS command line tool.

 On the WPS server side we have:

-* :ref:`Malleefowl <malleefowl:installation>`: provides base WPS services to access data.
+* `Malleefowl`_: provides base WPS services to access data.
-* :ref:`Flyingpigeon <flyingpigeon:installation>`: provides WPS services for the climate impact community.
+* `Flyingpigeon`_: provides WPS services for the climate impact community.
-* :ref:`Hummingbird <hummingbird:installation>`: provides WPS services for CDO and climate metadata checks.
+* `Hummingbird`_: provides WPS services for CDO and climate metadata checks.
-* :ref:`Emu <emu:installation>`: just some WPS processes for testing.
+* `Emu`_: just some WPS processes for testing.

 Nginx, gunicorn and supervisor
 ------------------------------

 Birdhouse sets up a :term:`PyWPS` server (and also the Phoenix web application) using :term:`Buildout`.
 We use the :term:`Gunicorn` HTTP application server (similar to Tomcat for Java servlet applications ) to run these web applications with the :term:`WSGI` interface.
 In front of the Gunicorn application server, we use the :term:`Nginx` HTTP server (similar to the Apache web server).
 All these web services are started/stopped and monitored by a :term:`Supervisor` service.

 See the following image for how this looks like:

 .. image:: _images/WsgiApp.png

 When installing a birdhouse WPS service, you don't need to care about this setup.
 This is all done by Buildout and using some extensions provided by birdhouse.

 The Makefile of a birdhouse application has convenience targets to start/stop a WPS service controlled by the Supervisor and to check the status: